BugZilla send method options

 2. "Port" (.SendBugZillaPort) option specifies HTTP port on web server.
 It's 80 by default.
 Other common value is 8080.
 For SSL/TLS it's usually 443.
 Port will be set automatically to 80/443 by default.

 3. "SSL / TLS" (.SendBugZillaSSL) option enabled secure mode (HTTPS protocol).
 Port will be set automatically to 80/443 by default.
-Don't forget to adjust port number, if you are using alternative port number.
+Don't forget to adjust port number, if you are using an alternative port number.

 4. "Login" (.SendBugZillaLogin) and "Password" (.SendBugZillaPassword) options specify your account on BugZilla server.
 This account will be used to submit bug reports.
 You can use API token instead of password - leave login field blank in this case.